Tag

 borderlands 3 the four playable vault hunters stand together shooting at enemies 686w386h

-Borderlands 3 is classic “bigger is better” sequel design: everything you liked in Borderlands 2 (still a great co-op romp in itself) but with more.
+Borderlands 3 is classic “bigger is better” sequel design: everything you liked in (still a great co-op romp in itself) but with more.
 More gun variables, more character abilities, more locations, more vehicles, more rifles that grow legs and run around as a lead-spewing sidekick.
 The only thing it has less of is Claptrap, which is a blessing.
 And so it makes sense that co-op is the way to go in this bombastic FPS game.

 At any one time one friend could be ordering a giant battle ant into the fray while another hops into a Titanfall-ish mech suit, a third activates a drone and a holographic double and the fourth performs psychic powerbombs in the middle of it all.
 The way these character skills can be further differentiated means you never really know which version of each character you’ll be rubbing shoulders with, turning co-operative sessions into a showcase for builds.
 Of course, the main takeaway is always: I want my own battle ant.